Discuss Your Options with a Los Angeles Employment Contract Attorney

 Implied Employment Contract Claims

 While most employment contract disputes involve written and signed contracts, California law also recognizes the existence of implied employment contracts in some cases.
 If you have an implied employment contract, your rights are different from those of an at-will employee.
-A Los Angeles employment contract attorney at Attorneys for Employees can examine the circumstances of your employment to determine if you have an implied contract; and if you do, we can use this to your advantage in any severance negotiations or dispute resolution proceedings.
+An employment contract attorney can examine the circumstances of your employment to determine if you have an implied contract; and if you do, we can use this to your advantage in any severance negotiations or dispute resolution proceedings.

 Schedule an Appointment with a Los Angeles Employment Contract Attorney

-We invite you to contact us if you need a Los Angeles employment contract attorney for contract negotiations or dispute resolution.
-Our attorneys all have extensive experience, and we exclusively represent employees.
+We invite you to contact us if you need help with contract negotiations or dispute resolution.
+All of our attorneys have extensive experience, and we exclusively represent employees.
 To get started with an initial confidential consultation at Attorneys for Employees, tell us how we can reach you online today.